Axiom3D-YT/AdaSpace3D/README.md

 * **Reactive Lighting:**
     * **Dual Drive:** Supports both Addressable (NeoPixel) and Standard LEDs simultaneously.
     * **Smart Feedback:** LED glows dim when idle and brightens as you move the knob.
-* **5DOF Navigation:** Smooth X, Y, Z translation + Pitch and Roll (Twist axis disabled by hardware physics limitations).
+* **5DOF Navigation:** Smooth X, Y, Z translation + Pitch and Roll.
 * **Bulletproof Flasher:** Includes a custom "One-Click" build script that handles libraries, compilers, and upload automatically.

+> [!IMPORTANT]
+> **Hardware Limitation:** Spin/Twist rotation is **not functional** due to the physics of the current sensor setup.
+For best results, configure your 3DConnexion driver to use either **Pan/Zoom** or **Rotation** mode—not both simultaneously.
+Use the programmable buttons to toggle between these modes on-the-fly.

 ---

 ## 🛠️ Hardware Support

-This firmware is designed for the **Adafruit QT Py RP2040**, but works on other RP2040 boards with minor pin changes.
+This firmware is designed for the **Adafruit QT Py RP2040**, but will possibly work on other RP2040 boards with possible minor pin changes.

 | Component | Pin (Default) | Notes |
 | :--- | :--- | :--- |